hopeseekr/BashScripts/README.md

 Scripts that I use on a daily basis, or on new system installs, that improve my experience with Linux substantially!

+## sudoers.d/00_prompt_once

+This will make `sudo` only ask for your password ONE TIME during a single boot.
+It won't ask across terminals and it won't time out.
+On reboot, it will automatically expire.

+## cron.hourly/btrfs-snapshot

+Takes BTRFS snapshots of / every hour on the hour.

+## cron.daily/btrfs-snapshot

+Cleans up the prior day's hourly snapshots while keeping the daily ones.

 ## init-btrfs-rootfs

 ### The Problem